willmotil/MonoGame-SpriteFont-HardEncoder-To-Class/README.md

 What you get is a text file.
 You copy paste that text file into a class in your monogame project or make one with the same name.
-The text file is basically a ready made copy paste class file.
+The text file is basically a ready made copy paste class file that will generate a spritefont instance at runtime from itself.

 There is a method that you call that essentially returns a Spritefont from that class.
 So if you add that generated class to any project no texture is needed.